Jerome-Leon/Jeu-Memory/README.md

-# Jeu-Memory
+# Memory game
- Création d'un jeu style memory avec javascript
+ Creating a memory game with javascript